 The Audit Committee of our Board of Directors, in accordance with its charter and our Related Party Transactions Policy, is responsible for the review and prior approval of all proposed related party transactions to identify potential conflict of interest situations.
 Any identified related party transactions are then presented to our Board of Directors for approval and implementation of appropriate action to protect us from potential conflicts of interest.
-We have also adopted a Code of Ethics pursuant to which all directors and employees must disclose any potential conflicts of interest or related party transactions prior to entering into any such transactions.
+We have also adopted a Code of Ethics pursuant to which all directors and employees must disclose any potential conflicts of interest or related party transactions.